instantOS/instantos.github.io/youtube/floating.md

 ### Basic explanation

 Each window has two modes: Floating and tiling.
-Tiling is explained here (insert link).
-Floating mode allows you to freely move and resize any window.
+Tiling is explained [here](https://instantos.io/youtube/floating) Floating mode allows you to freely move and resize any window.

 ### Activating floating mode